 Being Less Naive And Innocent And Getting More Of An Edge

-The whole point of this article is a bit subjective.
 There's not anything inherently wrong with being innocent or a bit naive.
-Overall people tend to sort themselves into liked-minded groups based on their interests and values.
-The edgier folks find each other, as do the less edgy ones.
+Overall, people tend to sort themselves into liked-minded groups based on their interests and values.
+The edgier folks find each other, as do the less-edgy ones.
 I'd also argue it can be a whole other problem if someone has too much of an edge.
-In general though I think it's good if someone can find a nice middle ground.
-Most people have at least a small amount of edge to them, so if a person comes across as extremely guileless and wholesome they may be unnecessarily handicapped in their social interactions.
+In general though I think it's good if you can find a nice middle ground.
+Most people have at least a small amount of edge to them, so if you come across as extremely guileless and wholesome you may be unnecessarily handicapped in your social interactions.

 Being overly innocent and naive has the following drawbacks:

 - Overly innocent types can be looked down on as clueless goody goodies.

 - They may not be invited to edgier events, because people assume they wouldn't enjoy themselves or know how to handle them.
 Again, for an extremely innocent person an edgy event could be nothing more than a party where there will be alcohol.

 - They may be seen as too "nice", in the bad sense of the word.

 - People may worry a wholesome person is going to be judgmental toward them (e.g., for getting drunk and making crude jokes).